How to Get Into UC-Santa Barbara (UCSB): Admissions Data and Strategies

 UC-Santa Barbara’s Yield Rate

-UC-Santa Barbara’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 16%.
-This is lower than other UC campuses such as Irvine (20%), UCSD (17%), and UCLA (44%).
+UC-Santa Barbara’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 17%.
+This is similar to other UC campuses such as Irvine and UCSD.

 How UCSB Rates Applicants

 There are only two factors that UC-Santa Barbara ranks as being “very important” to their admissions process: GPA and application essays.
-Class rank is the only area rated as “important”.
 Areas that are “considered” include: talent/ability character/personal qualities, extracurricular activities, volunteer experience, first-generation, state residency, volunteer work, and paid work experience.

-As mentioned previously, UC-Santa Barbara, along with all other UC campuses are now test-blind.
-This makes the traditionally holistic review process at UC-Santa Barbara even more pronounced.
+As mentioned previously, UC Santa Barbara, along with all other UC schools are now test-blind.
+This makes the traditionally holistic review process at UCSB even more pronounced.

 In the admissions office’s own words: